pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 >
 ```

+What just happened?
+We inserted two students, both with the same name ("Bleh") to our database.
+We checked that insertion occurred using `find()`.
+Then we used `remove()` with the `justOne` attribute to remove a single element with the desired attribute (`"name": "Bleh"`).

-Yay!
-So the option `justOne` helps us to check if we are removing the correct way by limiting to just one of the matched documents.
+Thus, the option `justOne` helps us to check if we are removing the correct way by limiting to just one of the matched documents.

 #### Querying with Multiple Conditions

-All these time we have been doing only single condition while querying.
+All this time we have been limited to single-condition querying.
 What if we need to use multiple conditions?
-Like say, we had two viruses right?
-Can `Bleh` and `Blah` be removed in a single command?
+For example, can `Bleh` and `Blah` be removed in a single command?
 Well, yes!
 You have the mighty [`$or`](https://docs.mongodb.com/manual/reference/operator/query/or/) operator.
 Let's see how it works by querying stuff.

 ```language-javascript
 db.students.insert([